sovan92/LowLevelDesignDocuments/LLD_Educative.md

   Bike:+moveVehicle()

 ```
-### Explanation of Interface segregation principle .
+### Explanation of Interface segregation principle . - Difference bwtween Liskorv Substitution and Interface segration , one deals with class other with interface.

 ```mermaid
 ---